strapi/strapi/docs/3.x.x/en/migration/migration-guide-alpha-9-to-alpha-10.md

 To let you update your configurations when your application is deployed on multiple server instances, we have created a data store for settings.
 So we moved all the `users-permissions` plugin's configs in database.

-You will have to reconfigure all your `users-permissions` configs.
+You will have to reconfigure all your `users-permissions` configs from the admin panel.
 Then delete the `advanced.json`, `email.json` and `grant.json` files from `plugins/users-permissions/config` folder.

 ## ⚠️  Data type Number